 There is also a range of academic support resources available to you.

 8. Two of my exams are on at the same time – what do I do?

 Sometimes exam clashes occur when two exams are scheduled at the same time.
 If this happens, you’ll be contacted by the Examinations Office two weeks before your exam to make alternative exam arrangements.

 9. Where can I get study tips?

 Want some tips for studying for an exam and answering specific types of exam questions?
 The Peer Learning Advisers (PLAs) are available to provide academic support.
 PLAs are high-performing students who have been carefully selected to help you with your study and assignments.
 They are friendly and eager for you to drop-in via Zoom for a chat.
 You can also find a bunch of study tips on the MyLaTrobe website, which has its own page solely dedicated to study advice for students!

 10. I’m really stressed out – where can I get support?

-If your study and exam preparation is causing you added stress and affecting your wellbeing, drop in or call the University’s Health and Wellbeing Resource Centre.
+If your study and exam preparation is causing you added stress and affecting your wellbeing, drop in or call the University’s Health, Wellbeing and Inclusion Resource Centre.

-The Health and Wellbeing Resource Centre can provide you with a safe space to receive information.
-Speak to one of the Student Health and Wellbeing Liaison Officers on a range of health and wellbeing matters and gain access to support services.
+The Health, Wellbeing and Inclusion Resource Centre can provide you with a safe space to receive information.
+Speak to one of the Student Health, Wellbeing and Inclusion Liaison Officers on a range of health and wellbeing matters and gain access to support services.